NielsOuvrard/TheShadowOfHeaven/README.md

 ### Battle Phases:

-1. **Clones:** Asrael creates clones that must be destroyed before he can be harmed, hiding in the last one struck.
+1. **Skulls Bullet Hell:** Asrael summons skulls in half-circles, which the player must dodge.
-2. **Evil Light Thrower:** He unleashes dark orbs in a spiral pattern, filling the arena with deadly projectiles.
+2. **Rays of Light:** Asrael fires beams of energy in half-circles around the player.
+The player must dodge them.
-3. **Magic Light Rays:** Asrael fires beams of energy across the battlefield.
-After each attack, he becomes briefly vulnerable, allowing the player to strike.
+3. **Sword Fight:** Asrael engages in a sword fight with the player.
+The player must attack and dodge Asrael's attacks.

 ## Bonus Achievements